PhD Handbook

 Should the Dissertation Committee report “unsatisfactory,” a grade of “P” for “progress” or “U” for “unsatisfactory” appears on the transcript for that semester’s SW 999, based on the recommendation of the Dissertation Committee to the Dissertation Chair.
 If an unsatisfactory grade is reported, the candidate may petition the PhD Program Committee for permission to repeat the examination.
 The PhD Program Committee may consult with the student, the Dissertation Committee Chair and Committee members prior to making the decision.

-Following the oral defense, the student is responsible to work with the PhD Program Office to complete all forms and electronic submissions (See Doctoral Candidates Checklist).
+Following the Dissertation Defense, the student is responsible to work with the PhD Program Office to complete all forms and electronic submissions (See Doctoral Candidates Checklist in Appendix 9 of the SSW PhD Students Teams Site).
 The grade form should be signed by all Committee members at the conclusion of the defense.

 Note: Interested members of the University community are encouraged to attend these examinations.
 Guests, including School of Social Welfare Faculty, University Graduate Faculty, friends and relatives, may question the student only after the Dissertation Committee has completed its examination in so far as time allows.